 Pain specialists have in their arsenal a variety of non-pharmacological tools to manage chronic pain.
-These include special injections, such as nerve blocks that interfere with pain signals at the source, and cutting-edge procedures, such as stem cell treatments, that may give hope to patients who have tried other options without success.
+These include special injections, such as nerve blocks that interfere with pain signals at the source, and cutting-edge procedures that may give hope to patients who have tried other options without success.

 Additionally, pain doctors have experience with alternative treatments, including acupuncture, chiropractic, and stress reduction techniques, that primary care doctors may not immediately think of to treat pain.
 Combined, these interventions offer hope to patients who previously would have been given a prescription for opioids.

 Dr. Daren Anderson, a Connecticut physician involved in the New Jersey effort says:

 “We devalue all the effective alternatives that are out there.
 We treat pain, but we don’t treat addiction—or we ignore it.”